 Take a supplement

 Haven't you heard?
 Multivitamins are super cool now.
-Blaisure says to take a multivitamin, like Bosley Strength Healthy Hair Vitality Supplement (pictured), to help make sure you get the nutrients you may be lacking.
+Blaisure says to take a multivitamin, like Bosley Strength Healthy Hair Vitality Supplement, to help make sure you get the nutrients you may be lacking.
+This Bosley supplement has copper and riboflavin in it, both of which are important to promote new hair growth and healthy hair follicles.
 We're also fans of Ouai Hair Supplement for Thinning Hair ($28).

 Blaisure also recommends getting plenty of omega-3 fatty acids in your diet, as they can help boost hair growth.
+Fish oil helps reduce inflammation, which means it could give your hair follicles more room to open, allowing more hair to grow.
 You can get these in the form of whole foods like salmon and chia seeds, or try a fish oil supplement from a quality brand like Hum Nutrition.